Complementary Colors – The Biggest Myth of All Time (Video)

 We’ve got a massive article and video!
 We’ll be digging deep into complementary colors to find out the biggest myth of all time.
 Great for beginners or professionals.
 Color is tough to master, so all artists will benefit.
 You’ll learn how to control complementary colors and what to watch for as you create your art.
 This has been in the making for a while, so let’s not waste anymore time!

-Complementary Colors Myth Video
+Video Complementary Colors Myth

 Here’s the full video that goes through all the different way you can control complementary colors in your art.
 Check it out, share it, help your friends understand color theory like a master!

-What are Complementary Colors
+Complementary Colors What are

 There’s one huge myth about complementary colors floating around out there that most artists fall for.
 It’s that they “always look good together.”
 Do they really?
 This is truly misleading for any beginner artists trying to make sense out of color theory, and it even catches professionals off guard.